klarrieu/RiverREM/README.md

 ## Troubleshooting

 - No river in DEM extent or inaccurate centerline: Use the [OSM editor](https://www.openstreetmap.org/edit) to create/modify river centerline(s).
+Alternatively, a user-provided centerline can be input to override the OSM centerline.
 See the [documentation](https://klarrieu.github.io/RiverREM/) for more details.

 ## Issues

-Submitting issues, bugs, or suggested feature improvements are encouraged for this repository.
+Submitting issues, bugs, or suggested feature improvements are highly encouraged for this repository.

 ## References